Recognizing Addiction: Knowing When to Seek Help

 A drinker may convince himself that he only drinks socially, or to relax on weekends.
 When an extra beer or glass of wine creeps in during the week, he may tell himself that it was a stressful day or that it’s a one-time thing.
 He may legitimately not notice when things start getting out of hand until he’s suffering from a full-blown addiction and is having trouble coping at work or having issues with loved ones.

-Signs that Your Loved One is an Addict
+Signs that The Loved One is an Addict

-Although in some cases it may be hard to tell whether your loved one is actually an addict, especially if he or she suffers from a condition with symptoms that mimic addiction, it is always good to be on guard.
-If your loved one is suffering from substance abuse, he may exhibit some or all of the following symptoms or behaviors:
+Although in some cases it may be hard to tell whether the loved one is actually an addict, especially if he or she suffers from a condition with symptoms that mimic addiction, it is always good to be on guard.
+If the loved one is suffering from substance abuse, he may exhibit some or all of the following symptoms or behaviors: